bluewave-labs/capture/README.md

     or

     ```shell
-    go build -o capture ./cmd/capture/
+    go build -o dist/capture ./cmd/capture/
     ```

-5. Run the project
+4. Run the Capture

     ```shell
-    ./capture
+    ./dist/capture
     ```

-    or

-    ```shell
-    go run ./cmd/capture/
-    ```

-6. Environment Variables
+5. Environment Variables

-    If you want to change the port or the API secret, you can use these environment variables:
+    Please make sure to replace the `your_secret` with your own secret

+    ! **You need to put this secret to Checkmate's infrastructure monitoring dashboard**

     ```shell
     PORT = your_port